Confederal Navy¶

 - Selective conscription — supplementary; principally for non-technical positions

-- Officer recruitment — through the Confederal Naval Academy at [TBD — principal port] and supporting institutions
+- Officer recruitment — through the Confederal Naval Academy and supporting institutions

-- Marine recruitment — competitive selection from across the AFCS conscript and volunteer pool
+- Marine recruitment — competitive selection from across the AFCS conscript and volunteer pool; the Marines are an all-volunteer formation in practice though the conscription pipeline remains the formal feeder

 Training emphasises technical competence and small-unit professionalism — appropriate to a peer-tier maritime force.